Districts of Barbados: Disestablishment

-In between 1967-1969, the process of local government was phased out.
-At this time all local matters became transferred to the national level, to the Interim Commissioner of Local Government.
-The District councils and mayors were removed and constituents in each parish from then on depended on their Parliamentary representative or national government corporation, department, or statutory agencies to carry out the provision of services across Barbados' eleven parishes.
+In between 1967 and 1969, the process of local government was phased out.
+At this time all local matters became transferred to the national level, to the interim commissioner of local government.
+The district councils and mayors were removed and constituents in each parish from then on depended on their parliamentary representative or national government corporation, department, or statutory agencies to carry out the provision of services across Barbados' eleven parishes.

 Legacy

 Although the districts have been abolished, the operational structure of the Royal Barbados Police Force still follows closely to the district system that was once in Barbados.